seclution/hetzner_dyndns/README.md

 The backend keeps track of the last successful update for each configured hostname.
 A background task periodically checks these timestamps and if a host stops updating for longer than `LOST_CONNECTION_TIMEOUT` seconds an error message is logged and a notification is sent via ntfy.
+The lost-connection notification is sent with priority 4 so it triggers a long vibration burst and a pop-over on supporting clients.

 When using Docker Compose, make sure the file exists and is writable by the container user.
 Otherwise Docker may create a directory instead of a file and